 If choosing one modern language, the following courses are required: FRE or SPA 101 and 102 Elementary Level 6 (or two units of high school language) FRE or SPA 201 and 202 or 209 Intermediate Level 6 FRE or SPA 315 or SPA 316 Civilization 3 FRE or SPA 309 and 310 Conversation and Composition 6 FRE or SPA 420 French or Spanish for Business 3 The following courses are not required but are recommended in order to complete the 36 hour major requirement.
-FRE or SPA 350Advanced Grammar3FRE 375French Phonetics and Pronunciation3FRE/SPA electives6 If choosing two modern languages, the following courses are required: In the first language: GER 101 and 102 or SPA or FRE 101 and 102 Elementary Level 6 (or two units of high school language) FRE, GER or SPA 201 and 202 or SPA 209 Intermediate Level 6 FRE, GER or SPA 315 or SPA 316 Civilization 3 FRE or SPA 309 or 310 Conversation and Composition.
-3 or 6 /or GER 309 and 310 Conversation and Composition 6 FRE or SPA 420 French or Spanish for Business 3 In the second language: GER 101 and 102 or SPA or FRE 101 and 102 Elementary Level The following courses are not required but are recommended to complete the language requirements for the F.L.I.T. major: FRE, GER or SPA 315 Civilization3FRE or SPA 350 Advanced Grammar3FRE or SPA 420 French or Spanish for Business3SPA 316 Spanish American Civilization3FRE 375 French Phonetics and Pronunciation3 Business Requirements For F.L.I.T.
+FRE or SPA 350Advanced Grammar3FRE or SPA 375French or Spanish Phonetics and Pronunciation3FRE/SPA electives6 If choosing two modern languages, the following courses are required: In the first language: GER 101 and 102 or SPA or FRE 101 and 102 Elementary Level 6 (or two units of high school language) FRE, GER or SPA 201 and 202 or SPA 209 Intermediate Level 6 FRE, GER or SPA 315 or SPA 316 Civilization 3 FRE or SPA 309 or 310 Conversation and Composition.
+3 or 6 /or GER 309 and 310 Conversation and Composition 6 FRE or SPA 420 French or Spanish for Business 3 In the second language: GER 101 and 102 or SPA or FRE 101 and 102 Elementary Level The following courses are not required but are recommended to complete the language requirements for the F.L.I.T. major: FRE, GER or SPA 315 Civilization3FRE or SPA 350 Advanced Grammar3FRE or SPA 420 French or Spanish for Business3SPA 316 Latin-American Civilization3FRE or SPA 375 French or Spanish Phonetics and Pronunciation3 Business Requirements For F.L.I.T.
 Major A minimum of 18 semester hours in business courses is required.
 The following are required business courses: ACC 201 and 202 Elementary Accounting

-Choose two business courses (6 semester hours) from this recommended list.
-These courses are recommended but not required.
-Please check for prerequisites as they pertain to each course.
-ECO 333 Comparative Economic Systems MIS 226 Business Software Skills and Applications MKT 381 Marketing.
-3 General Electives Twenty-one hours of general electives to be chosen in consultation with your advisor.
+Choose two business courses (6 semester nours) from this recommended list.
+These

+courses are recommended but not required.
+Please check for prerequisites as they pertain to

+each course.

+ECO 231 Economic Principles I (Macroeconomics)

+ECO 333 Comparative Economic Systems

+or GBU 355 Global Dimensions of Business

+GBU 321 Business Communications

+GBU 451 Business Law and Ethics

+MGT 371 Principles of Management and Organizational Behavior

+MIS 226 Business Software Skills and Applications

+or MIS 327 Introduction to Management Information Systems

+MKT 381 Marketing

+General Electives

+Twenty-one hours of general electives to be chosen in consultation with your advisor.

 Comprehensive Major in International Studies (B.A.)

 Students electing a major in International Studies must meet Mississippi College's core curriculum requirements for the Bachelor of Arts degree in Modern Languages.
 Because this is a comprehensive major no additional minor is required.

-Modern Language Requirement18 semester hours of the same language GBU 355 Global Dimensions of Business MLG 205 Cross Cultural Understanding PLS 320 Comparative Governments SOC 205 Sociology: An Introduction in Global Context SOC 435 Religion, Culture, and Society Choose six (18 semester hours) of the following courses.
-Other courses not listed must have the approval of the program advisor.
-BIO 321 Ecology COM 449 Intercultural Communication ECO 231 Economic Principles I MLG 450 The Multicultural Classroom FRE 315 French Civilization GEO 403 Geography GER 315 German Civilization HIS 428 History of Modern Germany HIS 454 Modern Latin America HIS 456 Modern Middle East and Africa HIS 494 London History and Culture PLS/HIS 419 International Relations PLS 422 Politics of Developing Nations PLS/HIS 442 Twentieth Century U.S. Diplomatic History SOC 311 Social Research Methods I SOC 312 Social Research Methods II SOC 420 Social Stratification: National and International Perspectives SPA 315 Spanish Civilization SPA 316 Spanish American Civilization hours of general electives to be chosen in consultation with the program advisor.
+University Core Curriculum for Modern Language

+Modern Language Requirement18 semester hours of the same language

+International Studies Major Core Courses

+International Studies Major Elective Courses

+COM 449 Intercultural Communication

+ECO 231 Economic Principles I

+MLG 450 The Multicultural Classroom

+FRE 315 French Civilization

+GEO 403 Geography

+GER 315 German Civilization

+HIS 428 History of Modern Germany HIS 454 Modern Latin America

+HIS 456 Modern Middle East and Africa

+HIS 494 London History and Culture

+PLS/HIS 419 International Relations

+PLS 422 Politics of Developing Nations

+PLS/HIS 442 Twentieth Century U.S. Diplomatic History

+SOC 311 Social Research Methods I

+SOC 312 Social Research Methods II

+SOC 420 Social Stratification: National and International Perspectives

+SPA 315 Spanish Civilization

+SPA 316 Latin-American Civilization